 10 Best Herbal Mucillages For Hiccups

-Herbal mucillages, such as those found in plants like licorice root, slippery elm, and marshmallow root, have been traditionally used to soothe the throat and ease symptoms of hiccups.
+Herbal mucillages, such as those derived from plants like licorice, slippery elm, and marshmallow root, have been traditionally used to soothe the throat and ease hiccups by coating and calming the irritated mucous membranes.

 Table of Contents